 National Medical Fellowships (NMF) is a nonprofit organization dedicated to increasing the number of underrepresented minority physicians and other professionals in the healthcare workforce in order to improve access to quality healthcare in medically underserved communities.

-We are pleased to provide the latest version of the publication - with it's name shortened to "Pennies".
+We are pleased to provide the latest version of the publication - with its name now simplified to Pennies.
 In doing so, we have made every effort to contact representatives of the fund sources listed in the publication.
 As of this writing, all are correct.
 The difficulty, however, is to keep it current.
 Your help is needed!
-If you find a new financial aid source, let us know.
-If there is a change of address, or if an agency no longer has an interest in providing assistance, please tell us.
+If you find a new financial aid source, let us know, or if an agency no longer is able to provide our students assistance, please tell us.

 We hope you find this publication useful and that it contributes to your financial support during medical school.
 Your comments, suggestions, recommendations, success stories, etc. are always appreciated.
 We'd like to hear from you.